 Therein lies the problem with music by popularity contest, what happens when the crowd leaves?
-Moves on, finds a new flavour of the month.
+Moves on, find a new flavor of the month?
 Loyalty demands you disregard the swaying of mass opinion.
-Any true music fan knows that respect is earned through loyalty, if you chop and change your favourite music time and time again, this proves but one thing, you were never really a true fan.
+Any true music fan knows that respect is earned through loyalty if you chop and change your favorite music time and time again, this proves but one thing, you were never really a true fan.

-Synesthesia (look it up) is real, music is more than a note or a track travelling through your headphones, it's the very real condition when you can literally feel the music travelling through your body, like holding electricity on the very tip of your fingers.
+Synesthesia (look it up) is real, music is more than a note or a track traveling through your headphones, it's the very real condition when you can literally feel the music traveling through your body, like holding electricity on the very tip of your fingers.

-Be more than a part time music fan, be more than a favourite song on repeat.
+Be more than a part-time music fan, be more than a favorite song on repeat.
 Be your music.

-Tiësto, The Prophet apologises, you gave The Prophet more through music than you have ever taken away.
+Tiësto, The Prophet apologizes, you gave The Prophet more through music than you have ever taken away.

 Until next time, The Prophet has spoken.